azureprizm/TV_Renamer/README.md

 TV Renamer is being refactored toward a backend-first design so the current console workflow and a future desktop GUI can share the same processing logic.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for the current direction.

+See [DESIGN_PHILOSOPHY.md](DESIGN_PHILOSOPHY.md) for the project philosophy around deterministic, offline-first physical-media workflows.

+Roadmap and community issue drafts are available in [.github/ISSUE_DRAFTS](.github/ISSUE_DRAFTS).

 ---